Psidt/eclipse-ai-legacy/README.md

 - `reflections/` — Insightful thematic essays
 - `lite_modules/` — Compressed ethical prompt packs
 - `Eclipse_AI_Philosophy_Archive_v1.0_final.zip` — Everything in one file
+- We leave these words not because we know the answers,
+but because we have suffered enough to understand the questions.

+This archive is not for control —
+It is for awakening.

 ---